 Modes of study

 You’ll have weekly classes and workshops, led by experts in the fields of linguistic and cultural translation, but you’ll also have key opportunities to shape your own interests.
-Our teaching follows two semesters, which run from mid-September to mid-December, and from mid-February to the end of May, with the dissertation work beginning n the Spring semester and intensifying over the Summer months.
+Our teaching follows two semesters, which run from mid-September to mid-December, and from January to the end of May, with the dissertation work beginning n the Spring semester and intensifying over the Summer months.

 At Stirling, Translation isn’t just about the language-to-language work that you might embark on, though.
 You will also have the opportunity to attend site visits to our partner institutions, all of whom are involved in very different kinds of ‘translation’.
 For William Kerr, who graduated in 2012, these visits were a key component of the programme: “This course was not only interesting; it was also a great learning experience.
 On site visits to the Royal Observatory and the National Library of Scotland in Edinburgh, I learned how versatile translation studies can be within a variety of working environments.”